Frequently Asked Questions - Trailblazer Academy

 Partial state funding is available to Ohio private high school students.

 Significantly reduced tuition is available for homeschool, out of state and those students not using state funding.
-Tuition is $150/credit hour in addition to the cost of books and course fees.
+Tuition is $160/credit hour.
+Text book fees are assumed by the student.
+We will provide course material information during registration.

 - How many courses can I take?